bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 This `Last-Modified` time stamp has been provided by `@Cacheable`.
 No need to provide any special application admin or database columns.

-When you use `@Cacheable` the resource content is also saved in a separate `query repository` where along with the resources changes are managed along with `Etag` or `Last-Modified` headers beinig automatically appended.
+When you use `@Cacheable`, the resource content is also saved in a separate `query repository` where along with the resources changes are managed along with `Etag` or `Last-Modified` headers being automatically appended.

 ## Application Import